nayemsiddiq90/nayemsiddiq90/README.md

 I can build real world projects/websites using the latest frontend technologies available today.
 And to ensure that each of my websites is responsive, has an immersive design and user interface,

-Skills: NEXT.JS / REACT / JS / HTML / CSS/TAILWIND CSS/BOOTSTRAP-5/MATERIAL UI
+Skills :  NEXT.JS / REACT / JS / HTML / CSS/ TAILWIND CSS/ BOOTSTRAP-5/ MATERIAL UI

 - 🔭 I’m currently working on Fiverr
 - 🌱 I’m currently learning WordPress